baptisteArno/baptistearno.com/posts/build-for-one-scale-for-many.md

 image: ../public/images/build-for-one-scale-for-many.png
 description: My reflexion on an infallible way to build a product
 ---
-A year ago, I attended a live AMA session with the Notion team in Paris which profoundly changed my perspective on product development.
+A year ago, I attended a live AMA session with the Notion team in Paris.
+It profoundly changed my perspective on product development.

 There were lots of questions about how they build and prioritise new features.
 They kept answering that they first focus on a specific use case and only then they think about what can be improved in that particular use case.